eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/loading-from-file.md

 *Resulting code:* [`step037-dawn`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step037-dawn)
 ````

 Now that we are familiar with the representation of geometric data that the GPU expect, we can load it from a file instead of hard-coding it in the source code.
-This is the occasion to introduce some basic **resource management** to our project (althrough this is not specific to WebGPU).
+This is the occasion to introduce some basic **resource management** to our project (although this is not specific to WebGPU).

 File format
 -----------